The formation of gradient-driven singular structures of codimension one and two in two-dimensions: The case study of ferronematics. Part~I: Energy estimates and compactness results

 The paper is organised as follows.
 Section~\ref{sect:prelim} contains some notation and preliminary results on the space of~$\Q$-tensors, on the potential~$f_\eps$, and some first consequences of the equations~\eqref{EL-Q}--\eqref{EL-M} (such as the maximum principle, the Pohozaev identity, and a ``clearing-out'' property~\cite{BBH}).
 Section~\ref{sect:compQ} is devoted to uniform estimates on both~$\Q_\eps$ and~$\M_\eps$.
 For instance, we prove uniform~$W^{1,p}(\Omega)$-estimates on~$\Q_\eps$, for~$p<2$, as well as uniform~$L^1(\Omega)$-estimates for~$\mu_\eps$ and~$\nu_\eps$.
 The main estimates obtained through the section are all summarised in Theorem~\ref{lemma:energy-est}.
 In Section~\ref{sect:compactness}, we will apply these estimates to prove compactness for both~$\Q_\eps$ and~$\M_\eps$.
 As a key tool, we use a change of coordinates, already introduced in \cite{CanevariMajumdarStroffoliniWang}, allowing us to write the functional as an almost decoupled one: a Ginzburg-Landau type term, a vectorial Allen-Cahn term, and a small error (vanishing with $\eps$).
-Section~\ref{sect:nustar} is devoted to the analysis of the limit measure~$\nu_\star$, based on an adapting the arguments in~\cite{Bethuel-AC-Acta}.
-(More details on the structure of the arguments can be found at the beginning of the section.)
-We will complete the proof of Theorem~\ref{mainthm:asymp} in Section~\ref{sect:mainthm}, the proof of Theorem~\ref{mainthm:zeta*} and Theorem~\ref{mainthm:structure-V} in Section~\ref{sec:S*}, and we will present the proof of Theorem~\ref{th:mainmin-intro} in Section~\ref{sect:minimisers}.
-Finally, Appendices~\ref{app:dir} and~\ref{app:lifting} complete the paper, with the proof of some technical results.
+The proof of Theorem~\ref{mainthm:asymp} is presented in Section~\ref{sect:mainthm}.
+Finally, Appendix~\ref{app:dir} completes the paper, with the proof of some technical results.

 \begin{notation} We use the symbol $\{X_\eps\}$ to denote a family of objects indexed by the parameter $\eps > 0$, almost always used as a shorthand to denote the sequence $\left\{X_{\eps_k}\right\}_k$, where $\eps_k \to 0$ as $k \to +\infty$.
 Usually, for the sake of a lighter notation, we do not relabel subsequences.